 What’s the difference between sex and gender?

-Sex is a term that’s usually used to talk about a person’s biology, or what body parts are used to assign their gender at birth (e.g. what visible sex organs a person is born with, like a penis or vagina).
+Sex is a term that’s usually used to talk about a person’s biology, or what body parts are used to assign their sex at birth (e.g. which visible sex organs a person is born with, like a penis or a vulva).

-Gender is a term that’s usually used to talk about how a person feels inside (e.g. if a person feels like a female, a male, neither a female nor a male, both a female and a male or somewhere in between).
-The way a person’s gender is expressed can involve things such as the name or pronoun they use (e.g. he, she, they, etc.) and the types of clothes they wear.
+Gender is a term that’s usually used to talk about how a person feels inside (e.g. if a person feels like a woman, a man, neither woman nor a man, both a woman and a man and/or another gender).
+The way a person’s gender is expressed can involve things such as the name or pronoun they use (e.g. he, she, they, etc.) and the clothing they wear.